 NQF staff reviewed the background and aims of the CQMC, current measure sets, project approach, and timeline.
-NQF, in collaboration with CMS and AHIP, will convene the workgroups over a series of web meetings to maintain the core sets, identify priority areas for new core sets, prioritize measure gaps and provide guidance on dissemination and adoption of the core sets.
+NQF, in collaboration with CMS and AHIP, convenes the workgroups over a series of web meetings to maintain the core sets, identify priority areas for new core sets, prioritize measure gaps, and provide guidance on dissemination and adoption of the core sets.
+The charge of this workgroup is to create a core measure set for Behavioral Health that can be used by both public and private payers.

-Review of past CQMC work
+Review of Past CQMC Work

-NQF staff shared the Principles for measures included in the CQMC core measure sets as:
+NQF staff shared the Principles for Measures included in the CQMC Core Measure Sets.

-- Advance health and healthcare improvement goals and align with stakeholder priorities. - Address a high-impact aspect of healthcare where a variation in clinical care and opportunity for improvement exist. - Are unlikely to promote unintended adverse consequences. - Are scientifically sound (e.g., NQF-endorsed or otherwise proven to be evidence-based, reliable, and valid in diverse populations). - The source of the evidence used to form the basis of the measure is clearly defined. - There is high quality, quantity, and consistency of evidence. - Measure specifications are clearly defined. - Represent a meaningful balance between measurement burden and innovation.

-- Minimize data collection and reporting burden, while maintaining clinical credibility (i.e., measures that fit into existing workflows, are feasible, and do not duplicate efforts). - Are ambitious, yet providers being measured can meaningfully influence the outcome and are implemented at the intended level of attribution. - Are appropriately risk adjusted and account for factors beyond control of providers, as necessary.
+- Advance health and healthcare improvement goals and align with stakeholder priorities.
+Address a high-impact aspect of healthcare where a variation in clinical care and opportunity for improvement exist. - Are unlikely to promote unintended adverse consequences. - Are scientifically sound (e.g., NQF-endorsed or otherwise proven to be evidence-based, reliable, and valid in diverse populations). - The source of the evidence used to form the basis of the measure is clearly defined. - There is high quality, quantity, and consistency of evidence. - Measure specifications are clearly defined. - Represent a meaningful balance between measurement burden and innovation. - Minimize data collection and reporting burden, while maintaining clinical credibility (i.e., measures that fit into existing workflows, are feasible, and do not duplicate efforts). - Are ambitious, yet providers being measured can meaningfully influence the outcome and are implemented at the intended level of attribution. - Are appropriately risk adjusted and account for factors beyond control of providers, as necessary.

-NQF staff shared the Principles for the CQMC core measure sets as follows:
+NQF staff shared the Principles for the CQMC Core Measure Sets.